vipulnaik/diet-exercise-health/events/2026/2026-activity-tracker.md

 another financial transaction.
 After that, I stopped at Trader Joe's for my usual food purchases, that I recorded [here](../sql/food_purchases_2026.sql), as usual.

+## 2026-02-13

+In the afternoon, I made an administrative trip.
+On the way back, I stopped at Walgreens to purchase toiletries.